vkabadzhova/simplifyLaw/README.md

 ## How to Use
 - Select a text from any browser;
 - Click on the right button, then "Explain with SimplifyLaw"
-- go the the extensions SimplifyLaw popup (an "S" icon)
+- Go the the extensions SimplifyLaw popup (an "S" icon); you can pin it for quick access😉
-- checkout the result!
+- Check out the result!

 ## Contributing